-Having now based himself in Birmingham, Jericho has begun working out of a small makeshift studio at home.
-Experimentation with recording techniques and self production have been the main focus of 2019, and Jericho has now produced a new single 'Over' and his second EP 'Get It by the Feel' featuring a full band.
+Having now based himself in Birmingham, Jericho has been working out of a studio at home.
+Experimentation with recording techniques and production were the main focus of 2019, and since Jericho has released a new single 'Over' and an EP 'Get It by the Feel' featuring a full band.
 This year Jericho has just released the first single from his debut album 'Siskin Dreams'.
 More songs from the project will be dropped during the following months.
 The album has been inspired by the last year of Jericho's life living in Birmingham.

 'Jericho Noguera Exhales Smooth Retro Jazz' - Odd Nugget on 'Future Project'

 Necessity would eventually bring Jericho to Birmingham, the presence of both Ben and Fabio in the city was a major draw, and a growing catalogue of songs designed for a full band was in desperate need of collaborators.
 Jericho moved in with Fabio and rehearsals as a trio began.
 They embarked on a short tour of the UK to test the waters, and Jericho released their first new track 'Future Project'.
 This marked the end of Jericho's time as a solo artist and signalled his transition into a new phase.
-Since then the band has seen the addition of Sam Pugh (Guitar & Keys), and the release of two new singles 'Over' and 'What Do You Really Mean'.
+Since then the band has seen the addition of Sam Pugh (Guitar & Keys).